Illustrative Annual Report 2025

 Capital Markets and Accounting Advisory Services

-Our Capital Markets and Accounting Advisory Services (CMAAS) team has many years of experience in successfully advising companies on issues relating to accounting and financial reporting.
-The team helps to transform not just a firm’s financial reporting, but also management, sustainability, tax, and securities and exchange commission (SEC) reporting.
+PwC’s Capital Markets and Accounting Advisory Services (CMAAS) team has many years of experience in successfully advising companies on issues relating to accounting and financial reporting.
+From complex accounting topics to questions about the conversion of accounting standards to IFRS to digitalisation - no matter what challenge you face, we are there for you.

 Learn more